petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 ### Batch Insert Property

-Optionally, enable the batch insert property for your JDBC configuration in the `portal-upgrade-database.properties` file.
+You can enable the batch insert property for your JDBC configuration in the `portal-upgrade-database.properties` file.
 This improves performance by batching insert statements for faster execution.
 See the table below for your vendor's property parameters.
-Note, this feature is not available for DB2 and Oracle databases.
+This feature is not available for DB2 and Oracle databases.

 | Database Provider | Property |
 | :---------- | :------------- |